zhumingcheng697/Backstop-Playwright/README.md

 One testing approach to consider is incorporating BackstopJS into your build process and just let the CLI report run on each build or before each deploy.

-It's natural for your layout to break while you're in feature development -- in that case you might just run a `backstop test` when you feel things should be shaping up.
+It's natural for your layout to break while you're in feature development -- in that case you might just run a `backstop-playwright test` when you feel things should be shaping up.

 Use the `report` property in your config to enable or disable the respective properties.
 E.g. the following settings will open a browser and write a junit report.